dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

 simultaneously view projects: source, database, and run-time.

 Every project has a representation in source code.
-We view this source representation with the editor mainly, but the debugger’s source pane can show us the source code for a function on the stack, and the browser can show the source for some kinds of object in its Source page.
+We view this source representation with the editor mainly, but the debugger's source pane can show us the source code for a function on the stack, and the browser can show the source for some kinds of object in its Source page.